paulsp94/stripe-terminal-backend/README.md

 3. Run `yarn start` or `npm start`
 4. The example backend should now be running at `http://localhost:3000`
 5. Go to the [next steps](#next-steps) in this README for how to use this app

+### Running locally with Docker

+We have a pre-built Docker image you can run locally if you're into the convenience of containers.

+Install [Docker Desktop](https://www.docker.com/products/docker-desktop) if you don't already have it.
+Then follow the steps below:

+1. In your terminal, run `docker run -e STRIPE_TEST_SECRET_KEY={YOUR_API_KEY} -p 3000:3000 pdonate/stripe-terminal-backend` (replace `{YOUR_API_KEY}` with your own test key)
+2. The example backend should now be running at `http://localhost:4567`
+3. Go to the [next steps](#next-steps) in this README for how to use this app

 ---